 You would think with that description that maltreatment would be easy to identify.
 But oppression is very much in the eye of the beholder.

 The exploited individual knows what it is, but the person in power rarely considers the issue and seldom recognizes that they are the oppressor.

 Who are the oppressed among us?

-If you read or watch to the news, you have had a steady diet of stories concerning the senseless slaughter of people of color by law enforcement.
+If you read or watch the news, you have had a steady diet of stories concerning people of color’s senseless slaughter by law enforcement.

 These events have collectively broken most of our hearts.
 But most of us have experienced this vicariously through the experiences of others.